mars0i/bali/README.md

 bali
 ====

-Simulations building on ideas from Lansing and Kremer's simulations of Balinese irrigation water management
+Simulations building on ideas from Lansing and Kremer's simulations of Balinese irrigation water management.